The Wound I Can Author: A Meditation on Cutting as Refuge from Dissociation

 The wound is not random.

-In both shape and function, it mirrors what takes in and gives forth - a displaced mouth that cannot speak, that struggles to take in the good, caring nutrients it needs for survival (cutting and eating disorders often occur comorbidly).
-A displaced genital symbol, a place between inner and outer, pleasure and pain, connection and aloneness (cutting and harmful sexual behaviors often occur comorbidly).
-It tries to master the unbearable paradox of all of these things; of longing and violation, creation and destruction.
-It mirrors the deepest paradox of intimacy:
+In both shape and function, the wound mirrors what takes in and gives forth: a displaced mouth that cannot speak, that struggles to take in the nutrients it needs to survive (cutting and eating disorders often occur comorbidly) (Favazza, 1996).
+A displaced sexual act - the razor penetrates while the wound is penetrated (cutting and self-damaging sexual behaviors often occur comorbidly) (Favazza, 1996)—a place between inner and outer, pleasure and pain, connection and aloneness (Anzieu, 1989).
+It attempts to master the deepest paradox of intimacy:

-● and the terror of being overwhelmed, invaded, or controlled
+and the terror of being overwhelmed, hurt, invaded, or controlled

 VI.
 Writing Pain Upon the Skin